CyberSource/cybersource-plugins-commercetools/docs/Process-a-Payment-for-CC-With-Payer-Authentication.md

     | custom.fields.isv_deviceFingerprintId | Customer device fingerprint Id | Yes      | Refer [Device Fingerprinting](./Decision-Manager.md#device-fingerprinting) to generate this value |

 6. Wait for the event to return back the following fields, verify the following fields from update response.
 If the data exists for below fields, submit the device data collection form using below data, else throw error to the user.
-See [Device Data Collection Iframe](https://docs.cybersource.com/content/dam/new-documentation/documentation/en/fraud-management/payer-auth/rest/payer-auth-rest.pdf) to get more details about device data collection Iframe
+See [Device Data Collection](https://developer.cybersource.com/docs/cybs/en-us/payer-authentication/developer/all/rest/payer-auth/pa2-ccdc-ddc-intro.html) to get more details about device data collection Iframe

         accessToken
         referenceId